Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Average Slit Sloss Correction Function

-We also note there is non-negligible scatter among individual sources, some of which is not uniquely attributable to loss of light due to the NIRSpes MSA shutter.
-These include, in a few cases, some possible over-subtraction of the sky background or over-correction of the ``path loss'' by the data reduction pipeline, in which case the spectrum would lie below and above the photometric data points, respectively, and result in values beyond $\pm100$\%.
-Accurate corrections on an object-by-object basis are not trivial, requiring knowledge of the object size and position in the NIRSpec MSA shutter as well as a robust photometric baseline, which is not always the case in low S/N regimes where even HST/NIRCam photometry can display significant scatter.
-However, an average correction for stacked spectra is both possible and required: the high S/N of composite spectra ensure a more robust parameterization of the trend which is less sensitive to outliers (e.g., apparently-faint galaxies or low S/N spectra) and encapsulating of various degrees of slit loss deriving from e.g., size and morphology and/or position in the slit.
+We also note there is nonnegligible scatter among individual sources, some of which is not uniquely attributable to loss of light due to the NIRSpes MSA shutter.
+These include, in a few cases, some possible oversubtraction of the sky background or overcorrection of the path loss by the data reduction pipeline, in which case the spectrum would lie below and above the photometric data points, respectively, and result in values beyond $\pm100$\%.
+Accurate corrections on an object-by-object basis are not trivial, requiring knowledge of the object size and position in the NIRSpec MSA shutter as well as a robust photometric baseline, which is not always the case in low SNR regimes where even HST and NIRCam photometry can display significant scatter.
+However, an average correction for stacked spectra is both possible and required: the high SNR of composite spectra ensures a more robust parameterization of the trend which is less sensitive to outliers (e.g., apparently faint galaxies or low SNR spectra) and encapsulating of various degrees of slit loss deriving from, e.g., size and morphology and/or position in the slit.